-- 5.162.
+5.163.
 "Global Citizenship is a way of living that recognises our world is an increasingly complex web of connections and interdependencies.
 One in which our choices and actions may have repercussions for people and communities locally, nationally or internationally."

-International Development Education Association Scotland - 5.163.
-The NHSScotland Global Citizenship Programme aims to increase NHSScotland's global health contribution, by making it easier for all NHS staff to participate in global citizenship, both here in Scotland and overseas. - 5.164.
-The Scottish Global Health Co-ordination Unit, which supports the NHSScotland Global Citizenship Programme, does not fund or co-ordinate the donation of equipment (medical or otherwise) to LMICs.
+International Development Education Association Scotland

+- 5.164.
+The NHSScotland Global Citizenship Programme aims to increase NHSScotland's global health contribution, by making it easier for all NHS staff to participate in global citizenship, both here in Scotland and overseas. - 5.165.
+The Scottish Global Health Co-ordination Unit, which sits within the Scottish Government and supports the NHSScotland Global Citizenship Programme, does not fund or co-ordinate the donation of equipment (medical or otherwise) to LMICs.
 However, it can connect Health Boards and staff with others across the health system who have experience of donations for advice and support.
 It can also advise on known training opportunities some of which may require funding from external sources.